Greek Muslims: Greek Cypriot Muslims

 In 1878 the Muslim inhabitants of Cyprus constituted about one-third of the island's population of 120,000.
 They were classified as being either Turkish or "neo-Muslim."
 The latter were of Greek origin, Islamised but speaking Greek, and similar in character to the local Christians.
 The last of such groups was reported to arrive at Antalya in 1936.
 These communities are thought to have abandoned Greek in the course of integration.
 During the 1950s, there were still four Greek speaking Muslim settlements in Cyprus: Lapithiou, Platanissos, Ayios Simeon and Galinoporni that identified themselves as Turks.
 A 2017 study on the genetics of Turkish Cypriots has shown strong genetic ties with their fellow Orthodox Greek Cypriots.

 Greek Muslims of the Aegean Islands

 Despite not having a majority Muslim population at any time during the Ottoman period, some Aegean Islands such as Chios, Lesbos, Kos, Rhodes, Lemnos and Tenedos, and on Kastellorizo contained a sizable Muslim population of Greek origin.
-Before the Greek Revolution there were also Muslims on the island of Euboea, but there were no Muslims in Cycladic or Sporades island groups.
+Before the Greek Revolution, there were also Muslims on the island of Euboea, but there were no Muslims in the Cyclades and Sporades island groups.
 Evliya Chelebi mentions that there were 100 Muslim houses on the island of Aegina in 1660s.
-On most Islands Muslims were only living in and around the main centers of the islands.
-Today Greek-speaking Muslims numbering about 5-5,500 live on Kos and Rhodes because Dodecanese Islands then governed by Italy were not a part of Greece and therefore they were exempt from the population exchange.
-However many migrated after Paris Peace Treaties in 1947.
+On most islands, Muslims were only living in and around the main centers of the islands.
+Today, about 5,000–5,500 Greek-speaking Muslims (called Turks of the Dodecanese) live on Kos and Rhodes.
+This is because the Dodecanese islands were governed by Italy during the Greek-Turkish population exchange, and so these populations were exempt.
+However, many migrated after the Paris Peace Treaties in 1947.